-FEMA's Customer and Data Services (CDS) has launched the LOMC Clearinghouse, which will centralize the administrative functions associated with processing MT-EZ, MT-1 and MT-2 requests.
+FEMA's Customer and Data Services (CDS) launched the LOMC Clearinghouse, which centralized the administrative functions associated with processing MT-EZ, MT-1 and MT-2 requests.
 Specific activities include creation of LOMC case files, upload and scanning of data, processing of associated fees, and distribution to the appropriate Production and Technical Services (PTS) firm for processing.

 847 South Pickett Street